 This year proved to be my busiest Revival to date as a photographer.
 I would be covering the event working 5 totally different briefs.
-Shooting alongside a leading photographer, assisting him on his assignment while also shooting for my own media and magazine client requirements.
+My highlight was shooting alongside leading commercial photographer Alex Lawrence, assisting him on his assignments.
+While also shooting for my own media and magazine client requirements.
 Some very early starts and ‘last on track’ finishes but it was a great experience juggling all different imagery styles throughout the weekend.

 Making his first competitive appearance at Goodwood Revival was Jenson Button.
 He would be driving this Jaguar E-Type in the formerly known Kinrara Trophy, now renamed in tribute to one of Britain greatest-ever drivers; the Stirling Moss Memorial Trophy.
 Jenson would be sharing the driver’s seat with friend and endurance racer Alex Buncombe.
 The start being after 6pm it would race into the fading light of Friday evening… always creates magical photos if that sunset arrives as it did for the 2019 Kinrara.